A shorter version of this article was published in the Masi Foundation’s Le Venezie magazine.

 2015 Summum, Evening Land, Oregon, US

 This wine is not Scythian on paper: it is pure, mineral driven Chardonnay from Oregon.
 I feel it is one of the most successful restrained, Burgundian-style fine wines of the new world.
-However, its raison d’êtreis undeniably Scythian; it is made by sommelier-trained Rajat Parr, together with Sashi Moorman, born out of a joint vision to create terroir-driven minimal intervention wines that do not adhere to the big, ripe wines that the West Coast is renowned for.
+However, its raison d’être is undeniably Scythian; it is made by sommelier-trained Rajat Parr, together with Sashi Moorman, born out of a joint vision to create terroir-driven minimal intervention wines that do not adhere to the big, ripe wines that the West Coast is renowned for.
 From 1984 plantings, this comes from volcanic soils using biodynamic practices and aged in 500L Stockingers.
 It is fiercely precise and true to its roots.
-It is the adventurous Scythian; the Scythian that takes dares to go against the grain and to embark upon different life paths.
+It is the adventurous Scythian; the Scythian that takes dares to go against the grain.
 Rajat Parr, sommelier-turned-winemaker is one of our true living Scythians.

 2014 Njord, Pinot Noir Précoce, Zealand, Denmark